Table of contents

-This article continues to cover the Serverless articles series and contains a quick overview of possible AWS Lambda use cases.
-Every use-case contains a link to a resource with more information.
+This article covers the Serverless articles series and offers a quick overview of possible AWS Lambda use cases.
+Every use case contains a link to a resource with more information.

-Every time you upload something to the Amazon S3 bucket, it can notify AWS Lambda about that.
+When you upload something to the Amazon S3 bucket, it can notify AWS Lambda.
 AWS Lambda then can react to the notification event and something meaningful.

 The diagram below illustrates how the integration works.